Privacy laws that apply to our business

 What is personal information?

-Some types of personal information are designated as ‘sensitive information’, which are subject to additional protection under the Privacy Act.
+Some types of personal information are designated as ‘sensitive information’, which are subject to additional protection under the Privacy Act and GDPR.
 For example, these can include information about your political affiliation, memberships with trade associations, or health records or criminal records.

 Why do we collect your personal information?